wheleph/wheleph.github.io/_drafts/2015-09-06-rabbitmq-async-consumption.md

 }
 ```

-But the output shows that they are processed by `ConcurrentRecv` in multiple threads but not in parallel:
+And the output shows that they are processed by `ConcurrentRecv` in multiple threads but not in parallel:

 ```
 16:25:43,255 [main] ConcurrentRecv -  [*] Waiting for messages.
 To exit press CTRL+C